santiagopemo/holberton-system_engineering-devops/0x19-postmortem/README.md

 - At 11:22 AM: The devops engineer sent a `GET` request again to the server, receiving status code `200 OK` response.
 - At 11:25 AM: The devops engineer wrote a puppet manifest to automate the error fixing.
 - At 11:30 AM: The devops engineer sent a message to the developer encharge of building the web site to warn him about his mistake.
-- At 11:32 AM: The devops engineer recive a photo from the developer encharge of building the web site.
+- At 11:32 AM: The devops engineer recive a photo from the developer encharge of building the web site:

 ![](https://funnypics.photosandpictures.net/main.php?g2_view=core.DownloadItem&g2_itemId=6761&g2_serialNumber=1)

 ## Root cause and resolution
+It seems that when the developer was in the bathroom, his cat took advantage of and modified several of the files he was working on in retaliation for not having petted him all day.
+Although it was able to correct most of the files, `wp-settings.php` was missing.
-The root cause was a typographic error in the file `/var/www/html/wp-settings.php`, the developer encharge of building the web site, added a `p`in the line `require_once( ABSPATH .
+The root cause was a typographic error in the file `/var/www/html/wp-settings.php`, the developer´s kitten, added a `p`in the line `require_once( ABSPATH .
 WPINC . '/class-wp-locale.phpp' );` to the extension (`.phpp`) of the require file `/class-wp-locale.php`.
 Due the `class-wp-locale.phpp` file does not exist, when the system tried to check its status and open it, an `ENOENT` (No such file or directory) error was raising, causing an internal error in the Apache2 server, affecting the 100% of the traffic to this infrastructure.
 The solution was simply to delete the extra `p`, and generate a puppet manifest to automate the solution of this typographic error.

 ## Corrective and preventative measures
 This type of problem can be prevented, using a server only for development, and/or another for testing in which all the necessary tests can be carried out, prior to deployment.
 It is also important to implement a quality control department, which allocates at least 30% of the project development time for testing, to ensure that the software can perform everything expected correctly, even when the functionality to be validated is already for more known, since each project has variables that make them different.